iechevarria/reading-notes/2021/the-asset-economy-adkins-cooper-konings-2020.md

-# the asset economy

-- author: lisa adkins, melinda cooper, martijn konings
+---
+title: The Asset Economy
+author: Lisa Adkins, Melinda Cooper, Martijn Konings
-- year: 2020
+year: 2020
-- isbn: 9781509543465
+isbn: 9781509543465
+---

 the following are my notes on the asset economy. this is not a summary. instead, these are the ideas that caught my eye.